Hellblazer/Prime-Mover/README.md

 The plugin required to transform simulation code.
 This plugin runs after compilation for either main or test classes and will perform the simulation transform on classes in the target output directory, overwriting these class files with the transformed class.

+Note that because of the requirement for _--enable-preview_ you might run into interesting issues with the plugin unable to run using the Maven M2E feature.
+If so, make sure that maven is configured to use the workspace configuration JVM and that is also configured to enable previews as a default option.

      <plugin>
          <groupId>com.hellblazer.primeMover</groupId>